x-Code-x/sdmx-prototype-json/draft-sdmx-json/docs/sdmx-json-field-guide.md

 ##### start and end fields

 *String* *nullable*.
-Start and end are instants of time that define an interval.
-They mark the beginning and the end of the reporting period represented by the component value.
+Start and end are instants of time that define the actual Gregorian calendar period covered by the values for the time dimension.
+The algorithm for computing start and end fields for any supported reporting period is defined in the SDMX Technical Notes.

-The length of the interval is the duration (i.e. duration = end - start).
-These fields should be used only when the component value represents one of the values for the time dimension!
+These fields should be used only when the component value represents one of the values for the time dimension.

-Values are considered as inclusive for the start field and as exclusive for the end field (so-called half-open interval).
+Values are considered as inclusive both for the start field and the end field.
 Values must follow the ISO 8601 syntax for combined dates and times, including time zone.

 Example:

     {
         "id": "2010",
         "name": "2010",
-        "start": "2010-01-01T00:00:00.000Z",
+        "start": "2010-01-01T00:00Z",
-        "end": "2011-01-01T00:00:00.000Z"
+        "end": "2010-12-31T23:59:59Z"
     }

-Duration can easily be calculated.
-Taking the example above, and using the times in milliseconds since Jan 1st 1970:
-- start = 2010-01-01T00:00:00.000Z = 1262304060000
-- end = 2011-01-01T00:00:00.000Z = 1293840060000
-- duration = 1293840060000 - 1262304060000 = 31536000000 ms = 31536000 s = 525600 m = 8760 h = 365 days

 These fields are useful for visualisation tools, when selecting the appropriate point in time for the time axis.
 Statistical data, can be collected, for example, at the beginning, the middle or the end of the period, or can